Content Security Policy

-As a website owner, it’s a good idea to be aware of the security issues that might affect your site.
-For example, Cross-site Scripting (XSS) attacks consist of injecting malicious client-side scripts into a website and using the website as a propagation method.
+It’s always a good idea to be aware of the security issues that might affect your site.
+For example, cross-site scripting (XSS) attacks consist of injecting malicious client-side scripts into a website and using the site as a propagation method for other malicious behavior.

-You probably know too that client-side scripts can be programmed to do pretty much anything.
-They can be as simple as showing an alert message in your website, to animating images, mining cryptocurrencies or showing pop-ups that contain NSFW pharma products.
+Client-side scripts can be programmed to do pretty much anything.
+They can be as simple as showing an alert message in your website, to animating images, skimming credit cards, capturing login credentials, or showing pop-ups that contain NSFW pharma products.

 It’s important to understand that when attackers find a website vulnerable to XSS attacks, they have two options of injecting malicious scripts into it:

-Loading scripts from an external domain is the preferred method by attackers.
+Loading scripts from an external domain is usually the preferred method by hackers.
+So, let’s dive into some ways to mitigate these attacks by setting up a Content Security Policy (CSP).

-According to W3’s website, the Content Security Policy (CSP) is:
+According to W3’s website, a Content Security Policy is:

-A CSP does this by allowing web developers to define directives such as:
+A CSP accomplishes this by allowing web developers to define directives such as:

-• Execute nothing except for the script awesomedomain.com/script.min.js
+- Execute nothing except for the script (e.g. awesomedomain.com/script.min.js)

-• A mix of the past examples and much, much more!
+- A mix of the these examples and much, much more!

 Firefox will respect the second version of the CSP since version 31, Chrome since version 40, and Safari since version 10.
-Browsers that don’t support it will simply ignore it.
+Browsers that don’t support a content security policy will simply ignore directives.

 How do you define a CSP?